MakeMyTrip raises Rs 1,458 cr through 0% interest coupon bond

-New Delhi, Feb 5 (IANS) Online travel major MakeMyTrip on Friday announced fund raising of $200 million (approximately Rs 1,458 crore) through zero per cent interest coupon bond.
+New Delhi: Online travel major MakeMyTrip on Friday announced fund raising of $200 million (approximately Rs 1,458 crore) through zero per cent interest coupon bond.

 The latest fund raise for the company comes at a time when the travel and tourism industry has been hit hard by the Covid-19 pandemic.